 As a business owner, I can’t help but notice how other companies market themselves.
 And most of the time, it looks like a whole lot of yelling.
-They seem to spend 3/4 of the time shamelessly promoting themselves, and 1/4 of their time doing the actual work.
+They spend 3/4 of the time promoting themselves, and 1/4 of their time doing what they love.

 The end result?
-3/4 of their customers aren’t a good fit, and the remaining 1/4 are.
-But it won’t matter, because the ones who aren’t a good fit will require twice as much energy to fulfill their bottom line than the ones who are (easier).
+3/4 of their customers are hardly a good fit, and the remaining 1/4 are.
+Ironically, the first group will require twice as much energy to fulfill their bottom line than the second.
 So these non-ideal clients take up all the time available, meaning, these businesses can’t give their ideal clients nearly enough attention to keep them around.

 What if, instead of working with anyone in need of our skills, we worked with them based on the quality of the referral?
 What if we turned down 3/4 of the opportunities that come to us, in favor of the 1/4 that came in on referral because they truly were the perfect fit in what we can provide them.
 Would we end up with better clients?
 Would we be more empathetic towards solving their problem?